Perkedel/CVR_Stuffings/DiceGlow/Assets/Voy/Shader/VivikaShader/README.md

 - Decal
 	- A Function to assist in the creation of Decals (Textures that get added on top of the existing Albedo map)
 	- A variant also exists to create a variant that does not include rotation
+- If Float Equals
+	- Optimized way to check if Two Values are Equal, if yes the input of true is returned, if no the input of false is returned.
+		- Uses Step Functions to check if Equal and Lerp Function to return either based on the result of the step functions.
 # Third-Party Licenses
 Please Note if these links are incorrect they will be corrected in a later commit after the mistake is corrected.
 - Hue Shift - https://github.com/VoyVivika/VivikaShader/blob/main/Functions/ThirdParty/HueShift/LICENSE.txt